OxygenCobalt/Auxio/info/ADDITIONS.md

 All guidelines from the [Contribution Guidelines](../.github/CONTRIBUTING.md) still apply.

-## Bug Fixes, Optimizations, Library Updates, Formatting, etc.
+## Bug Fixes, Optimizations, Library Updates, Formatting, Architecture Improvements, etc.

 These will likely be accepted as long as they do not cause too much harm to the app's architecture or UX.